vnovotn3/neural-network-playground/README.md

 * drawing input points in canvas or choosing a preset
 * uploading input points from a .txt file
 * step by step or continuous simulation of the training process (up to 9999 epochs)

+App logic is divided into following core JS modules:
+* **canvas.js** is dealing with rendering input and output of NN in canvas square
+* **network.js** manges network topology and tensorflow model and renders UI representaion of the network
+* **fileUpload.js** handles processing of input loaded from a .txt file
+* **data.js** containes 3 input dataset presets